LiXizhi/NPL/README.md

 ## Install
 Please note, there are extra install steps to complete the installation(either clean or upgrade should apply).
+* Please also install latest visual studio redist dll, if you are installing to early versions of vs.

-1. install normally to visual studio
+* install normally to visual studio
-2. run visual studio as Administrators, Select menu: Tools->Launch NPL debugger
+* run visual studio as Administrators, Select menu: Tools->Launch NPL debugger
-3. Click register button to complete installation
+* Click register button to complete installation
-4. restart visual studio (no administrators required), Tools->Launch NPL debugger,  click Attach to debug any running process
+* restart visual studio (no administrators required), Tools->Launch NPL debugger,  click Attach to debug any running process
+* optional: disable the plugin, restart vs and then enable it again (i.e. refresh DEBUG engine dll cache).

 Note1: if you can not attach
-1 make sure to click register button as administrators, and restarted vs.
+* make sure to click register button as administrators, and restarted vs.
+* Disable the plugin, restart vs and then enable and restart vs again after registered the dll.(this will force visual studio to reload cached debug engine configurations)
+* you are actually attaching to an ParaEngine/NPL process with commandline: `debug="main"`.
+(Download app from <https://github.com/LiXizhi/ParaCraftSDK>)
+* Make sure you have installed latest visual studio redist dll, if you are installing to early versions of vs.
-2 you need to wait until the cursor turns to normal cusror before click attach button (and click twice) 3 you are actually attaching to an ParaEngine/NPL process.
+* you need to wait until the cursor turns to normal cusror before click attach button (and click twice)

 ##  Overview
 This is a NPL debug engine based on interprocess communication (IPC).